 Yoel Marrero is doing something similar in Routine #18 of his MCC sub-style of Casino.
 He promotes the idea of a Two Step Coca-Cola turn on “3-4” with the purpose of making “Coca-Cola Triple” possible done with Two Step Spiral Turns: “3-4”, “6-7”, “1-2”.
 This is definitely to add complexity without sufficient benefits.
 The vast majority of Follows have plenty of problems with left turns already.

 One can tell Leads apart from how they use Coca-Cola.
 Do they go easy after Coca-Cola and back into DQN and Guapea or is Coca-Cola more like the start of an advanced sequence of basic figures?

 The two videos from “Salsa4Water” and Columbia are “Rueda de Casino” type of social dancing, restricted and limited in scope (the “move” approach).
 The Polish video is at a superior level in and out of walkabouts whenever possible, suitable for sublime social dancing.
 Below, for inspiration, I give a few more examples of good Coca-Cola combinations (“basic figure” approach):

 - Coca-Cola into Coca-Cola on “1-2-3” or “1-2”

 - Coca-Cola into Reina

 - Coca-Cola Moderno (Yoyoflow)

-I will make separate tutorials for all of them.
+I will make separate tutorials and videos for all of them.